Entitlements

 For someone with a UK State Pension, a private pension, and some savings interest, the difference between having and not having an S1 can easily run to several thousand euros per year.

-For current rates by income type, see the Taxpert data page.
+For current rates by income type, see the social charges section on the Taxpert data page →

 How to Get an S1